jhpyle/docassemble/_docs/installation.md

 sudo systemctl disable exim4.service
 {% endhighlight %}

-Make sure that [Redis] and [RabbitMQ] are already running.
-They should have started running after installation.
+Make sure that [Redis] is already running.
+It should have started running after installation.

 To check [Redis], do: